 The temperature during the 55 to 90 days it takes to grow beets should remain below 65ºF (18ºC).

-• Spring crop.
 Sow beet seeds as soon as the soil can be worked in spring, 2 to 3 weeks before the last frost.
-Beets will germinate in soil as cool as 45ºF (7ºC) but will grow best in soil about 50ºF (10ºC).
+Beets will germinate in the soil as cool as 45ºF (7ºC) but will grow best in soil temperature of about 50ºF (10ºC).
 For successive crops, plant beets every 10 days.
 Young beet plants can tolerate frost but they will go to seed without making roots if the weather is too cold.

-• Autumn and winter crop.
 Beets can be planted in late summer for an autumn or winter crop.
 Depending upon variety allow 50 to 90 days for beets to mature before the first freeze.
-(Look on the seed packet for days to maturity and then count backwards from the estimated first frost date in your area.)
+(Look on the seed packet for days to maturity and then count backward from the estimated first frost date in your area.)
 Where there is no freeze, plant beets in winter.
 Once autumn beets have matured, they can be left in the ground for winter harvest as long as the ground does not freeze.
 Beets can be grown in a cold frame or protected by a plastic tunnel.

-Soil.
+- Soil to grow beets.
 Beets prefer well-worked, loose soil that is rich in organic matter.
-Remove from the planting bed stones and dirt clods or roots that might cause beet roots to become malformed.
+Remove from the planting bed stones and dirt clods or roots that might cause beetroots to become malformed.
 Work compost into the soil at planting time.
-Beets prefer alkaline soil over acidic soil, a pH of 6.5 to 7.5.
+Beets prefer alkaline soil over acidic soil, pH of 6.5 to 7.5.

-Container growing.
-Beet roots grow close to the soil surface so they can be grown in containers.
+- Container growing beets.
+Beetroots grow close to the soil surface so they can be grown in containers.
 Allow 3 to 4 inches between plants.
 Sow beets in a container at 8 inches deep.
 In a round container, sow the seeds in concentric circles.

-Water.
+- Watering beets.
 Keep the soil around beets moist; do not allow the soil to dry out.
 Mulch will help keep the soil moist.
-In hot weather, beet roots can become woody.
+In hot weather, beetroots can become woody.
 A lack of moisture will leave beets stringy and tough.

-Feed.
-Work compost into the soil before planting beets and side dress beets with compost at mid season.
+- Feeding beets.
+Work compost into the soil before planting beets and side-dress beets with compost at mid-season.

 More tips at How to Grow Beets.